This document serves as a guide to help you understand the obligations set forth in the security Measures.

 If you are storing Restricted Data, determine whether that data is necessary to perform a business, research or academic function.
 If you do have Restricted Data, but it is not necessary for business purposes to retain it, you should delete it.
 If it is necessary to perform a business function, then you must follow the appropriate steps outlined in the Data and System Security Measures to protect the data.
 In addition, the Administrative Data Management Policy covers access and use of University Data.
 Please be sure to consult all appropriate documents when determining the appropriate measure to safeguard your data.

-For all questions or comments pertaining to data classification, system security measures or restricted data handling, please contact the Technology Security Services group at email@example.com.
+For all questions or comments pertaining to data classification, system security measures or restricted data handling, please contact the NYU IT Office of Information Security at firstname.lastname@example.org.